0xA79D2E/uni-notes/prof quotes.md

 > this is my domain
 > \- tony describing his lordship over chemistry

->i don't like calling it *me* teaching *you* because you're in charge of your own learning
+> I don't like calling it *me* teaching *you* because you're in charge of your own learning
-> \- andrew justifying his laziness
+> \- Andrew justifying his laziness

 > put it all on red
-> \- lisa feeding danny's gambling addiction
+> \- Lisa feeding Danny's gambling addiction

 > don't go home and kill yourself
-> \- chi fu when shayan deleted his work
+> \- Chi-Fu when Shayan deleted his work